NeikoYekindar/VNGDC-Claw-A-Thon/README.md

-# VNGDC-Claw-A-Thon
+# VNGDC-247-OPERATION-AGENT

-VNGDC-Claw-A-Thon is a unified multi-agent operations platform for modern data center teams.
+VNGDC-247-OPERATION-AGENT is a unified multi-agent operations platform for modern data center teams.
 It brings monitoring intelligence, infrastructure log RCA, and security hardening into one master dashboard where operators can ask questions, review system posture, investigate incidents, and coordinate actions across